hahan18/blog_project/README.md

     ```bash
     docker-compose up --build
     ```
-   The application will be accessible at `http://localhost:8000`.
+   The application with Swagger UI will be accessible at `http://localhost:8000/api/docs`.

 ### API Endpoints